-Photography - Steve
+Photography by Steve Marshall

 I've had a camera since my late teens, and in those years that meant a 35mm film SLR of one make or another.
 I always aspired to take something a bit more than snapshots, without really knowing in a systematic way what I was doing, and I would never have called myself a "photographer" in those early years.

 In 2001 we went on an art/photography tour through the Greek islands, then went on to visit Delphi, Istanbul, Paris and England.
 The tour leader for the Greece part of the tour was master photographer Nick Melidonis, winner of multiple AIPP awards, and eminent photographic educator in Australia.
 He has been running these tours to various parts of the world for decades.
 Apart from being a great holiday, the trip really fired up my interest in photography, and I learned a great deal.
 It was the start of a continuing process which I believe has raised the standard of my image-making significantly.